 Tuning Bloom signature length

 So after first “feedback” from Bloom I decided to see what is the practical outcome of changing the signature length.
 Trying out a relatively small value of 32 and a bit bigger 128, yielded sizes of 48 MB and 106 MB (5 Mio rows still).
 Note that the index size really doesn’t change linearly with the signature size as physical location info (6 bytes) already takes a considerable toll for every Bloom index entry.

 After executing the same EXPLAIN ANALYZE from above (not including output here for brevity), Postgres funnily enough decided to use the less precise (32 bits) index here, although we have a better (more precise) one available.
-Hmm.
-To test my theory of betterness I dropped the 32-bit one and indeed – runtime was decreased 2x, 137ms vs 65ms!
+To test my theory of improvement, I dropped the 32-bit one and indeed – runtime was decreased 2x, 137ms vs 65ms!
 Less heap pages to visit and tuples to recheck.
-Again Postgres could be a bit more clever here, probably it just uses the smallest available index covering the queried columns as with B-tree.
+Again Postgres could be a bit cleverer here, probably it just uses the smallest available index covering the queried columns as with B-tree.

 Our example use case was not too exhaustive but hopefully close enough to real life so that you got an idea when to consider Bloom and what to take into account and what are the pros and cons.
 A list of things to remember: